Vai al contenuto principale

 1. To gain an understanding of the complexity of human responses to climate/environmental

-changes and vice versa, from prehistory to present and considering both local and global
+changes and vice versa, considering both local and global scales

 2. To be aware of the principal approaches for the conservation and restoration of habitats